Lifestyle

 Have you encountered people competing to get something?

 — In one of the first markets there was a man who was walking around and looking at things.
-When he came back to the place where what he wanted was, it was no longer there and he was surprised.
+When he passed by again, what he wanted was no longer there and he was surprised.
 Normally, there are two or three star products that everyone wants.
 And these are the first ones that come out.
 Then, if you wait until Sunday, it's no longer there.
 We empty your house in three days, from Friday to Sunday midday.
 Now, on Fridays, we make people book an appointment to have more control.
 People can stay for half an hour.
 Saturday and Sunday is free entry and they can stay longer, because the apartment is already emptier and they have more time to look.

-How do you find the apartments and houses you empty?
+How do you find the apartments and houses you are emptying?

-— There is a bit of everything, but right now it's basically people who know us and write to us "I want to empty my apartment, how can we do it?".
+— There's a bit of everything, but right now it's basically people who know us and write to us "I want to empty my apartment, how can we do it?".
 The owner doesn't have to pay us anything, we take a percentage of what we sell.

 Have you ever fallen in love with some of the objects that were in some of the apartments?

-— Of many, but you can't keep it all to yourself.
+— From many, but you can't keep it all for yourself.
 I, personally, fell in love with a plant, even though all my plants die.
 On one of the floors there were some very nice artificial plants.
 If I keep something, I wait a while and if it hasn't been sold, I reserve it and buy it.
 But sometimes they've taken it from me, huh?
 It happened to me with a bowl I loved.
 We don't have priority.
-When you publish the market on Instagram [the profile has over 16,000 followers], there are people who come for specific things.
-Reservations to come are almost like The Hunger Games, the first four hours to enter usually sell out in thirty seconds.
+When you publish the market on Instagram [the profile has over 16,000 followers], people come for specific things.
+Reservations to come are almost like The Hunger Games, the first four hours to get in usually sell out in thirty seconds.